Pileus (hat): Illyria

 A so-called "Illyrian cap" was also known as "Panonian pileus" in the period of the Tetrarchy.
-As such during the period of the Emperor-soldiers the influences of the Illyrian provinces of the Roman Empire were evident, such as the wide use of the Pannonian pileus.
+As such, during the period of the barracks emperors the influences of the Illyrian provinces of the Roman Empire were evident, such as the wide use of the Pannonian pileus.

 The Albanian traditional felt cap (plis, cognate of pilos and pileus) originated from a similar felt cap worn by the Illyrians.
 The 1542 Latin dictionary De re vestiaria libellus, ex Bayfio excerptus equated an Albanian hat with a kyrbasia, and described it as a "tall pileus [hat] in the shape of a cone" (pileus altus in speciem coni eductus).

 An Illyrian wearing a pileus has been hesitantly identified on a Roman frieze from Tilurium in Dalmatia; the monument could be part of a trophy base erected by the Romans after the Great Illyrian Revolt (6–9 BC).

 A cylindrical flat-topped felt cap made of fur or leather originated in Pannonia, and came to be known as the Pannonian cap (pileus pannonicus).